 \section{Conclusion}

-In the present work, we start from an action that describes the k-essence theory with a scalar field assuming a power form.
+In the present work, we start from an action that describes the k-essence theory with a scalar field, assuming a power form.
 This theory has been used to investigate black-bounce solutions \cite{CDJM1} and generalizations for different scalar field configurations \cite{CDJM2}.
-We extend this framework by introducing non-linear electrodynamics \cite{MM1} to explore possible charged black-bounce solutions for scalar field strengths differing from the canonical case $n=1$.
+We extend this framework by introducing NED \cite{MM1} to explore possible charged black-bounce solutions for scalar field strengths that differ from the canonical case $n=1$.
 Specifically, we construct magnetic solutions such that the throat of the wormhole coincides with the magnetic charge $a=q_m$.

-From the equations of motion, Eqs. (\ref{14}-\ref{17}), we can observe that the electromagnetic function $L_f$, contained in the equation Eq. (\ref{15}), does not depend on the form of the scalar field but rather only of the metric functions $A(x)$ and $\Sigma(x)$.
-Which leads to the conclusion that this function is the same as obtained for the canonical scalar field depending only on the chosen model.
+From the equations of motion, Eqs. (\ref{14}-\ref{17}), we can observe that the electromagnetic function $L_f$, contained in the equation Eq. (\ref{15}), does not depend on the form of the scalar field, but rather only on the metric functions $A(x)$ and $\Sigma(x)$.
+This leads to the conclusion that this function is the same as obtained for the canonical scalar field depending only on the chosen model.

-We analytically derive all the functions involved for the Simpson-Visser models (Section \ref{sec3}) and for a Bardeen-type solution (Section \ref{sec4}) for k-essence configurations with $n=1/3$ and $n =1/5$.
-We can verify that for each model of specific form the electromagnetic functions $L_f(x)$ and $L(x)$ do not change with the variation in the power of the k-essence field.
+We analytically derive all the functions involved for the Simpson-Visser model (Section \ref{sec3}) and for a Bardeen-type solution (Section \ref{sec4}) for k-essence configurations with $n=1/3$ and $n =1/5$.
+We can verify that for each model of a specific form, the electromagnetic functions $L_f(x)$ and $L(x)$ do not change with variation in the power of the k-essence field.
 In fact, these functions are the same as those obtained in the canonical case and investigated in \cite{INTRO8,MM1}.
 This behavior implies that the modifications in the scalar field due to k-essence are counterbalanced by the potential, keeping $L_f(x)$ and $L(x)$ unchanged.
 This behavior can be extended to the other powers of the phantom scalar field $n=1/3,1/5,1/7,\dots$.